 Kratom can be misleading.
 Many people market kratom as a health product.
 Using the substance as a tea may also give the impression that this is a safe drug to use.
 Anyone can become addicted to kratom.
 Because it is not necessarily illegal, many people assume it’s safe enough to drink.

 - Increased aggression

 - The presence of pipes or rolling papers

 Granite Recovery Center can help in an intensive but individualized setting.
-We create a safe place to get the help that is needed to overcome addiction.
 The list of medications used to help with substance use disorder does not include kratom or other non-approved drugs.
 By using regulated medication prescribed by trained physicians, we can ensure proper treatment for all who need it.
 When you are ready to get help for you or a loved one, contacting us at Granite Recovery Center can be your first step toward a brighter future.